leith-bartrich/fiepipe/userguide.md

 The methodstudios.com entity is where I used to work.

-Any really, any job I'd have over the years, would need its own legal entity.
+And really, any job I'd have over the years, would need its own legal entity.
 Either that company would define one, or I might need to create one.
 When I was at work on a work computer, the company's legal entity might be installed for me.
 But even on my home machine, I'd be likely to create it.
 Just to hold on to documents that I should keep with regard to the aspect of my life that belongs to that entity.